 - radios, hi-fi, stereos, DVD and video players, and other home entertainment equipment (except for TVs which have a $30 charge)

-Television sets and computer monitors will cost you $30 to drop off.
+Note: Television sets and computer monitors cost $30 to drop off.
 Some of these screens include leaded glass and mercury, and all must be stripped out, prepared and processed overseas.
 The charge is in line with other recyclers.

 Through our partnership with RemarkIT, the sale of components from the recyclable part of eWaste will fund the service, making it free for Wellingtonians and the Council.